Sell on your terms. No Fees - Any Condition

 Pasco Washington

-Pasco is yet another affordable place to live in Washington, striking a balance between cost and quality of life.
-The median home price in Pasco is $415,680, and the average rent for a one-bedroom apartment is $1,125.
+Pasco is yet another affordable place to live in Washington, offering a balance of cost and quality of life.
+The median home price in Pasco is $415,680, while the average rent for a one-bedroom apartment is $1,125.

 If a cost of living estimated to be 13% lower than the state average appeals to you, Pasco is a top choice.